5 Things To Know Before a Dental Bridge Treatment

 Dental Implants

-Dental implants are a popular alternative to bridges.
-They involve surgically placing a metal post into the jawbone, which acts as a root for a replacement tooth.
-An implant bridge can also be used when multiple teeth are missing, providing a stable and long-lasting solution.
+Dental implants are a common alternative to bridges.
+They involve placing a metal post in your jawbone to act as the root for a new tooth.

 Partial Dentures